valr300/OSPaypalIpn/README.md

          sudo vi ipnconf.php

-make sure enable_sandbox is set to true in these first step
+make sure enable_sandbox is set to true in these first step, and specify your email(s) address that will be accepted, this should be your paypal email account that will receive the payment.

          $enable_sandbox = true;
+         $my_email_addresses = array("{mypaypalemail@example.com}", "{mysecondemail@example.com}");

 this will tell to use the sandbox for your transaction, later when you tested everything and you are ready, you will have to set it to false to enable real tranactions.